“Stylish hardware, an array of sensors, and home security monitoring make SimpliSafe a top pick.”

 - Low-cost home monitoring service provides comprehensive coverage

 - No contracts

 - Limited smartphone integration out of the box

 If you’re concerned about home security but lack the time (or inclination) to research the myriad products available, a one-box solution like SimpliSafe Protect may calm your fears.
 This starter kit is part of a larger range of smart home security lines that includes alarms, sensors, cameras, and more with 24/7 professional monitoring support.

-With just 20 percent of Americans currently protected, smart home security is about to boom.
-With its recent acquisition of Ring, Amazon is pushing beyond smart doorbells into 360-degree smart home security, competing with Google’s Nest Secure and newcomers like Abode.
-While SimpliSafe may not (yet) be a household name, they’ve been in the home security game for more than ten years, while a recent injection of capital sees the company valued at over $1 billion.
+With just 20 percent of Americans currently protected, smart home security is about to boom: Amazon is pushing beyond smart doorbells into 360-degree smart home security with its recent acquisition of Ring, for example, competing with Google’s Nest Secure and newcomers like Abode.
+SimpliSafe may not (yet) be a household name, but the company has been in the home security game for more than ten years, and a recent injection of capital sees the company valued at over $1 billion.